bazel-contrib/rules_scala/README.md

 __The main objective of `rules_scala` 7.x is to enable existing users to migrate to Bazel 8 and Bzlmod.__ To facilitate a gradual migration, it is compatible with both Bazel 7 and Bazel 8, and both `WORKSPACE` and Bzlmod.
-It remains compatible with Bazel 6.5.0 builds using `WORKSPACE` for the time being, but Bazel 6 is no longer officially supported.

 `rules_java` 7.x contains the following breaking changes when upgrading from `rules_scala` 6.x.